 Perhaver Shepherd's Hut

 There is a well planned kitchen and dining area (with hob, small oven, microwave, and fridge).
-Breakfast bar with tall stools and small fold down table with 2 chairs is dining table for two or desk for working novelist who wants to gaze at sea.
+Breakfast bar with tall stools and small fold down table with 2 chairs is your dining table for two or a desk for a working novelist who wants to gaze out to sea.

 The space has been used with elegant economy using fine natural materials.
 Thick natural oak shelves and work surface, and vintage style wooden board flooring all reflect the brilliant natural setting.